Get in touch with us now

 • Your existing structure is insured against loss and damage.

-• The building works are covered if they are damaged, for example, by escaping water or fire.
+• The building works are covered if damaged, for example, by escaping water or fire.

 • Property owners’ liability is insured during the construction period, e.g. a roof tile falls and hits a passer-by.